 For most of us, heading to the local grocery store to pick up a gluten free cake is just not a possibility.
 For starters, you have to find a gf cake, and that's just not happening for many of us.
 And should be so lucky as to actually find one, you may have to turn away once you catch sight of the price tag.

 If you're tired of this being your reality, let me help.
-I've been baking and perfecting gluten free cakes for years now, and I'm excited to help you get a cake on the table for your next birthday celebration, dinner party, or Wednesday night supper.
+I've been baking and perfecting gluten free cakes for years now, and I'm excited to help you get a cake on the table for your next birthday celebration, dinner party, or regular Wednesday night dinner.

 What makes these the best gluten free cakes